greenelab/deep-review/all-sections.md

 distinguishing known pathogenic mutations from likely benign variants in real data.
 Similarly, a somatic mutation caller has been trained by injecting mutations into real sequencing datasets [@ECTm1SuA].
-This method was successful at detecting mutations in other semi-synthetic datasets but was not validated on real data.
+This method detected mutations in other semi-synthetic datasets but was not validated on real data.

 In settings where the experimental observations are biased toward positive